FarazFaruqi/Dictionary/README.md

 # Dictionary
 Implementing a dictionary using trie
 I have created the data structure.
-The program is perfectly working with user input.
-But it gives segmentation fault when using file.
+The program now takes proper input from the file.
+Correctly checks whether the word is present or not.